Zymo-Research/pipeline-resources/README.md

 # pipeline-resources
-Repository for resources and documentation files of Zymo bioinformatics pipelines.
-Files that can be frequently updated independent of the pipelines are stored here for easier version control of pipelines.
-They include genome files locations, protocol settings, special annotation files, sample reports, documentation, etc.
+Repository for resources and documentation files of bioinformatics pipelines available on Aladdin Bioinformatics platform.

 ## bulk RNAseq
 * [About page](about_pages/about_RNAseq.md)